avitsidis/csharp-training/README.md

 Users would like to improve application start time.
 Foo asks you to show Form faster so that users can already encode some data even if everthing is not loaded yet.

+## Additionnal exercices

+### 4.0 Slow web service
+The webservice was made slow on purpose (ensure async will be useful).
+How do you think this has been done ?

+## 4 Extra Linq Aggregation
+### 4.1 Number of hired employee each year
+You must provide a map where key is year and value is the number of employee hired that year If there is no employee we want an item in the map with value 0